 Steel City Academy secures its facility.

-Steel City Academy will open its doors to 7th and 9th graders in August!
+Steel City Academy opened its doors to 7th and 9th graders.

 KATIE KIRLEY | Executive Director and Principal

 Katie came to Gary in 2007 as part of the first group of Teach For America teachers to be placed in Northwest Indiana and has never left.
 Katie began as a 7th grade math and science teacher, moved into a Director of Instruction role and eventually served as Assistant Principal at Lighthouse College Prep Academy.
 Currently, Katie works as the Director of School Leadership on the national team for Teach For America.
 She received her B.S. in Psychology and Women’s Studies from Loyola University, Chicago and her Masters of Educational Leadership with a concentration in School Building Leadership from Columbia University in New York.

 Julianne is obsessed with expanding access to quality education for students in her native, Gary, Indiana.
 As a Co-Founder of Steel City Academy, she was responsible for engaging with and empowering our families and students, and served as a bridge to the greater community.
 Julianne began her career in education as a 2009 Teach For America Corps Member, where she was a District of Columbia Public Schools, Special Education teacher.
 She subsequently used her eye for talent matching and program design at Teach For America-Chicago-NWI, Chicago Public Schools, and Koya Leadership Partners.
 Julianne holds a Bachelor of Science Degree in Psychology from Purdue University, and a Master of Education Degree in Special Education, from George Mason University; she was also awarded the 2017 Surge Institute Fellowship.